nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## About
 This user guide provides you with the necessary information on how to become an expert user of ProductiveNUS.
-Before moving on to the next section, [Getting started](#getting-started), you can familiarize yourself with the terminologies, syntax and icons used in this user guide by reading the following sub-sections.
+You can familiarize yourself with the terminologies, syntax and icons used in this user guide by reading the following sub-sections.

 ### GUI terminologies
 The figure below shows the GUI of ProductiveNUS, with its sections labelled.